 (E) Real estate economics or accounting.

-(2) A three-semester unit course, or the quarter equivalent thereof, in three of the following:
+(2) A three-unit semester course, or the quarter equivalent thereof, in three of the following:

 (A) Advanced legal aspects of real estate.